ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/CheatsList.md

 Debug>Entity Spots Toggle: Toggle showing attachment spots on selected object.
 Debug>Entity Spots: Shows list of attach spots for use with .ent files.
 Debug>Examine Object: Opens the object examiner for the selected or moused-over obj.
+Use Shift-F4 or Ctrl-F4 to show a list of all objects in a radius around cursor.
 Debug>Examine Persist Errors: Shows an examine dialog with any persist errors when saving (needs ECM HelperMod).
 Debug>Loading Screen Log: Be able to see the console log (and other dialogs) during the loading screen.
 Warning: Leave welcome to Mars msg onscreen till map is loaded.